This website is best viewed in a browser that supports web standards.

-Recipient shall be classified as a continuing student enrolled full-time and shall have declared a major in Physical Education with a Bachelor of Science in Education degree.
+Recipient shall be classified as a continuing student enrolled full-time and have declared a major in physical education with a Bachelor of Science in Education degree.
 Academic achievement and financial need are leading criteria.

 Recipient shall have completed at least 12 credit hours in his or her major of dietetics.
 The recipient shall have at least a 3.20 GPA in his or her major and submit two letters of support from faculty members as well as a one to two page essay describing his or her educational and career aspirations in addition to the application.

 Recipient shall be classified as a returning student (sophomore, junior, or senior) and have declared a major in physical education.
 Financial need will be leading criteria with academic achievement also taken into consideration.

 Recipients must be current members of Kappa Omicron Nu National Honor Society, now completing an undergraduate degree at Northwest Missouri State University who are 1) applying to graduate school to pursue any academic discipline or 2) applying to a Dietetics Internship or ISPP.

 Awarded to Dietetics majors, continuing students (sophomore or older students) with hours completed in the dietetics major courses, those who display serious intent of finishing their dietetics program.
 If multiple, qualifying candidates apply, preference can be given to those who resided generally in the geographic area consisting of the 19 counties in Northwest Missouri, with additional preference for those who grew up on a farm or in a small town (under 1500 population).

 Recipients shall be a full-time sophomore or older undergraduate continuing student with a declared Dietetics major and hours completed in the Dietetics major courses.